PowerDNS/pdns/CODING_GUIDELINES.md

 There are several types of locks:

-* Spinlocks are very fast but are busy-waiting, meaning that they do not pause, but instead repetitively try to get hold of the lock, using 100% of one core, doing so unless preempted by the OS.
+* Spinlocks are very fast but are busy-waiting, meaning that they do not pause, but instead repetitively try to get hold of the lock, using 100% of one core, doing so unless preempted by the OS ;
   So they are only suited for locks that are almost never contented ;
 * A mutex is a very simple lock.
   In most implementations it is a very fast lock, implemented in user-space on recent Linux kernels and glibc ;
 * A read-write lock (RW-lock) allows several threads to acquire it in read mode, but only one thread can acquire it in write mode.
   This is suited when most accesses are read-only and writes are rare and do not take too long.
-  Otherwise, a mutex might actually be faster ;
+  Otherwise, a mutex might actually be faster.

 One quick word about condition variables, that allow a thread to notify one or more threads waiting for a condition to happen.
 A thread should acquire a mutex using a `std::unique_lock` and call the `wait()` method of the condition variable.